 This section specifies what information is conveyed in the bootstrap message to the LWM2M Client and where the LWM2M Client stores the information.

-The information is listed in Table X. A LWM2M Client MAY be configured to use one or more LWM2M Servers, with a set of bootstrap information for each LWM2M Server.
+The information is listed in Table 3.
+A LWM2M Client MAY be configured to use one or more LWM2M Servers, with a set of bootstrap information for each LWM2M Server.